-A game for the Xbox 360 by Q Entertainment and Phantagram, creators of the popular Kingdom Under Fire series.
+A hack and slash video game for the Xbox 360 by Q Entertainment and Phantagram, creators of the popular Kingdom Under Fire series.
 It tells the tale of a Middle Earth-esque world where humans are constantly making war with a race of goblins, partly to due to a kingdom's hatred for anything non-human.
-The story begins when a young female knight by the name of Inphyy challenges her brother Aspharr for the position of Temple Knights.
+The story begins when a young female knight by the name of Inphyy challenging her brother Aspharr for the position of Temple Knights.
 Shortly after her victory, she is sent to drive away the goblins who have taken position of a key fortification within their lands.The game very much resembles the likes of Dynasty Warriors, except with even more enemies, more over the top special moves, and a looting system reminiscent of RPGs.Its sequel was released on June 29, 2010.
-The game's producer, Tak Fujii, promised that it won't be just an ordinary hack-'n-slash game, but that it will be an extreme hack-'n-slash game.
+The game's producer, Tak Fujii, promised that it won't be just an ordinary hack and slash game, but that it will be an extreme hack and slash game.

 And Now For Something Completely Different: Playing as Dwingvatt can be slightly jarring when the last 3 people you've played all have humans for allies and kill goblins, orcs, etc. With him, they are your allies and the humans are your enemies.

-Conservation of Ninjutsu: Hundreds of enemies coming at you at once?
-Maybe I can get a one thousand hit combo!
-One monster?
-Oh Crap!
-Although the single guys have loads of health and deal loads of damage.
+Conservation of Ninjutsu: You'll face off against dozens to hundreds of enemies at once, although the single guys have loads of health and deal loads of damage.